-- The designation eliminates, or significantly reduces, the inconsistent treatment that would otherwise arise from measuring the assets or liabilities or recognizing gains or losses on them on a different basis; or - The liabilities are part of a group of financial liabilities (or financial assets), which are managed and their performance evaluated on a fair value basis, in accordance with a documented risk management or investement strategy. - The liabilities containing one or more embedded derivatives, unless they do not significantly modify the cash flows that would otherwise be required by the contract, or it is clear with little or no analysis when a similar instrument is first considered that separation of the embedded derivative(s) is prohibited.
+- The designation eliminates, or significantly reduces, the inconsistent treatment that would otherwise arise from measuring the assets or liabilities or recognizing gains or losses on them on a different basis; or - The liabilities are part of a group of financial liabilities (or financial assets), which are managed and their performance evaluated on a fair value basis, in accordance with a documented risk management or investment strategy. - The liabilities containing one or more embedded derivatives, unless they do not significantly modify the cash flows that would otherwise be required by the contract, or it is clear with little or no analysis when a similar instrument is first considered that separation of the embedded derivative(s) is prohibited.

 Financial assets and financial liabilities at FVPL are recorded in the statement of financial position at fair value.
-Changes in fair value are recorded inprofit and loss with the exception of movements in fair value of liabilities designated at FVPL due to changes in Bank's own credit risk.
+Changes in fair value are recorded in profit and loss with the exception of movements in fair value of liabilities designated at FVPL due to changes in Bank's own credit risk.
 Such changes in fair value are recorded in the own credit reserve through OCI and do not get recycled to profit or loss.
-Interest earned or incurred on instruments designated at FVPL is accrued in interest income or interest expense, respectively, using the EIR, taking into account any discount / premium and qualifying transaction costs being anintegral part of the instrument.
-Interest rate.
+Interest earned or incurred on instruments designated at FVPL is accrued in interest income or interest expense, respectively, using the EIR, taking into account any discount / premium and qualifying transaction costs being an integral part of the instrument.
+Interest earned on assets mandatorily required to be measured at FVPL is recorded using contractual interest rate.
 Dividend income from equity instruments measured at FVPL is recorded in profit or loss as operating income when the right to get payment has been established.